List of Marvel Comics characters: K: David Rand

+Kevin Plunder

+Keep

+Keep is a character appearing in American comic books published by Marvel Comics.

+After Donald Blake was beheaded by Enchantress, she transformed his body into a creature called Keep.
+He accompanied Enchantress and Donald Blake's living head through Hel where Enchantress persuaded Hela to let them out of Hel.
+They were defeated by Thor.

+Keep was still by Enchantress' side when Executioner returned from the dead.
+They learn that Roxxon Energy Corporation bought the fictional version of Marvel Comics causing Enchantress to turn Keep into a version of Thor, wielding a replicant Mjolnir created by Roxxon.

 Robert Kelly

 Kelpie

 Kelpie is a member of the UK superhero team The Union.
 Kelpie represents Scotland in the team.
 She has the power to control water, as well as being able to transform her hands into sharp claws.

 Kestrel

 Aamir Khan

-Aamir Khan is a fictional character appearing in American comic books published by Marvel Comics.
+Aamir Khan is a character appearing in American comic books published by Marvel Comics.

 Aamir Khan is the son of Muneeba and Yusuf Khan and the older brother of Kamala Khan.

-Aamir Khan
+Aamir Khan in other media

-Aamir Khan appears in Ms. Marvel portrayed by Saagar Shaihk.
+Aamir Khan appears in media set in the Marvel Cinematic Universe (MCU), portrayed by Saagar Shaihk.
+This version is married to Tyesha Hillman.

 Kamala Khan

 Muneeba Khan

-Muneeba Khan is a fictional character appearing in American comic books published by Marvel Comics.
+Muneeba Khan is a character appearing in American comic books published by Marvel Comics.
+Muneeba first appeared in All-New Marvel Now!
+Point One #1 (January 2014), and was created by G. Willow Wilson and Adrian Alphona.

 Muneeba is the mother of Kamala Khan.